Wednesday, March 18, 2009

 At launch, the service had two innovations which set it ahead of the other search engines.
 It used a fast, multi-threaded crawler (Scooter) which could cover a lot more Web pages than were believed to exist at the time and an efficient search back-end running on advanced hardware.
 As of 1998, it used 20 multi-processor machines using DEC's 64-bit Alpha processor.
 Together, the back-end machines had 130 GB of RAM, 500 GB of hard disk space, and received 13 million queries per day.[5]
 This made AltaVista the first searchable, full-text database of a large part of the World Wide Web.
 The distinguishing feature of AltaVista was its minimalistic interface compared with other search engines of the time; a feature which was lost when it became a portal, but was regained when it refocused its efforts on its search function.

 "A nice change from Google and Yahoo".
 "The sponsored links are deceptive... you have to look closely".
 Dogpile is excellent.
-Too bad about the visual imagery that goes with its n
+Too bad about the visual imagery that goes with its name.

 ===Kartoo===